Parking facilities at Brash Allan Road are proudly maintained by:

 Description of the trail: The trail follows the edge of a farmer’s field and then begins to climb though deciduous shrubs and some trees.
 About 1km along, the trail intersects a skidder road.
 Here, visitors will find a bench and a large crucifix monument carved by the villagers of Oberammergau, Germany.
 Hikers are invited to leave flowers.
 The trail traverses across the slope, switching back and forth offering great views.
 The trail then climbs very steeply towards the cliffs.
 After the steep climb, the lower section of the cliffs is reached.
 The trail winds along through a meadow of alpine flowers to the top of the cliffs.
 This section of the trail offers many excellent views.
 In some spots, you can feel the updraft of the wind.
 The trail ends at the highest point on the cliffs.

-Hiking time: 1.5 to 2 hrs.
+Hiking time: 1.5 to 2 hrs each way.
 Difficulty: strenuous with steep sections